 In order to best manage project risks, a dashboard with relevant indicators is critical.
 Here are some examples of useful indicators for managing risks:

-This article was written by: Marie BELGODERE, Jérémie CLAUSTRE, Capucine COMTE, Alioune DIALLO, Emmanuel LATGE, Jessy MIGNOT, Ingrid NGOBAY, Pierre PETILLON, Louann SUGDEN, Chris WAMAL.
+Thank you for the contributions of Marie BELGODERE, Jérémie CLAUSTRE, Capucine COMTE, Alioune DIALLO, Emmanuel LATGE, Jessy MIGNOT, Ingrid NGOBAY, Pierre PETILLON, Louann SUGDEN, Chris WAMAL, and the MIGSO-PCUBED Risk Management Community of Practice.

 Perfect jobs also result from great environments : the team, its culture and energy.